 Agreement #1 Be impeccable with your word

 Be true to yourself and say only what you mean.
 Use the power of your word in the direction of truth and love for all those in your life.

 Nothing others do to you is because of you.
 What others say and do to you is because of their own reality.
 When you become immune to their actions, you won’t be the victim of needless suffering.

-Communicate with friends, family, and co-workers as clearly as you are able to avoid misunderstandings, sadness and of course, darlings, drama.
+Communicate with friends, family, and co-workers as clearly as you are able in order to avoid misunderstandings, sadness, and of course, darlings, drama.